weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_06_Lab05_Ex1_Roles_and_Permissions.md

 8. Leave the Exchange Admin Center open in your Edge browser and proceed to the next task.

-## Task 3 -Create an Outlook Web App Policy
+## Task 3 -Create an Outlook on the web policy

-A mobile device mailbox policy allows you to apply a common set of security and mobile device settings to a group of users.
-You can create multiple mobile device mailbox policies.
-Each recipient in your organization must have a mobile device mailbox policy assigned to them.
-When you install Microsoft Exchange Server 2013 or later, a default mobile device mailbox policy is created, and new users are automatically assigned this policy.
+In Exchange Online, Outlook on the web mailbox policies control the availability of settings and features in Outlook on the web (formerly known as Outlook Web App).
+A mailbox can only have one Outlook on the web mailbox policy applied to it.
+You can create different policies for different types of users in your Exchange Online organization.

+**Note:** All mailbox policies set for Outlook on the web will also affect the new Outlook for Windows.

-In this task, you will create a new Outlook Web App policy that will later be assigned to several test users in Holly’s pilot project.
+In this task, you will create a new Outlook Web policy that will later be assigned to several test users in Holly’s pilot project.

 1. You should still be logged into LON-CL1 as the **Administrator** account with a password of **Pa55w.rd**; however, if the log-in screen appears, then log in now.
 2. In the **Exchange admin center** select the **Classic Exchange Admin center**.

+    **Note:** Currently, the process for creating a new Outlook on the web policy still relies on the classic EAC.
+However, the latest version this feature is in development and these lab steps will be updated to reflect the new steps once released.

 3. In the **Classic Exchange Admin Center**, select the **permissions** section.
 Then select the **Outlook Web App policies** tab.